mmaarouf/dev-env-template/README.md

 Builds & pushes the development environment.

 ### `./bin/shell`
-Runs a new `sh` in the dev env.
+Runs a new `bash` in the dev env.
 It also serves as an example of how to source `./bin/dev-env/runner` and use `run` command.

 ## CI
 Project comes with a basic Circle CI pipeline configuration under `./circleci/config.yml`.